 - Bring extra jugs of water, more than you think you’ll need.

 - Bring adequate propane.
 Calculate how much you’ll need using our video below.

-- Bring solar chargers and batteries, if you have them, for charging small devices.
+- Bring solar chargers and batteries to charge small devices if you have them.

 - Bring flashlights and lanterns for moving around the campsite after dark.